PappuP/RRTMG_ATMS511/README.md

 git clone https://github.com/PappuP/RRTMG_ATMS511.git
 ```

-## Line by line instractions of creating environment and libraries
+## Line by line instructions of creating environment and libraries

 1. To create a new environment called `rrtmg`:
 ```